stevenmburns/antenna_designer/README.md

 Here is a python subclass that can be used to design a moxon antenna.
 In this design, there are four parameters that describe the shape of the rectangle.
 The parameter `halfdriver` is the length of one side of the radiating element, and this includes half of the long side of the rectangle and a segment on the short side.
 The parameter `t0_factor` is the fraction of the short side segment. `tipspacer_factor` is the fraction of the short side segment that separates the driver and the reflector.
 Finally, `aspect_ratio` describes the ratio of the short side to the long side.

+There are three helper functions that manipulate nodes, and form wires between nodes.
+The `rx` and `ry` functions negate the x and y coordinates, respectively, and the `build_path` functions constructs wires by connecting consecutive nodes.
+These functions, and the general use of Python programming constructs, allow the designer to specify physical coordinates a minimal number of times, perhaps reducing errors and simplifying the design.
+Few of the nodes have their coordinates specified explicitly, then rest being defined through node negation, and relative position with respect to other nodes.
+Most antenna design systems require six absolute coordinates per wire.

 ```python3
 from .. import AntennaBuilder
 from types import MappingProxyType